 Mr. Andrew Adam, Mentor Teacher

-Mr. Adam is entering his third full year as an educator and his third year at Mt.
+Mr. Adam is entering his fourth full year as an educator and his fourth year at Mt.
 Lebanon High School.
 Prior to his work in education, Mr. Adam graduated from the University of Pittsburgh with a Bachelor's Degree in Chemical Engineering and worked four years for an environmental company called Clean Air Engineering, where he climbed smokestacks and tested pollution levels at many coal-fired power plants throughout the U.S. After his work as an engineer, he returned to the University of Pittsburgh for his Master of Arts in Teaching, and he now teaches chemistry at the high school.